Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Linear Time with high probability

 \subsubsection{Basic idea}

 \paragraph{Sample in the middle.} Observe that if one could sample a nearest neighbor distance that lies in the interval $[\ddRankY{\delta}{\PntSet}, \ddRankY{1-\delta}{\PntSet}]$ for some fixed constant $\delta \in (0,1)$, then we are done.
 Indeed, for each iteration of \ndpAlg for which the sampled distance was near the middle, it is guaranteed that the algorithm either terminates or removes a constant fraction of the points.
-As such it is sufficient to present an algorithm which returns a value from this range with probability $\geq 1-1/n^c$, for some sufficiently large constant $c$, where $n = \cardin{\PntSet}$.
+As such, it is sufficient to present an algorithm which returns a value from this range with probability $\geq 1-1/n^c$, for some sufficiently large constant $c$, where $n = \cardin{\PntSet}$.
+Such a value near the median is a \emphi{middle} nearest neighbor distance.

-For the rest of this section we therefore focus on the problem of computing such an approximate middle nearest neighbor distance, in linear time, with high probability.
-To turn \ndpAlg into an algorithm which runs in linear time with high probability, we replace \lineref{gen:random} and \lineref{rad} in \figrefpage{a:algorithm} with this new subroutine.
+For the rest of this section, we therefore focus on the problem of computing such an approximate middle nearest neighbor distance, in linear time, with high probability.
+To turn \ndpAlg into an algorithm that runs in linear time with high probability, we replace \lineref{gen_random} and \lineref{rad} in \figref{a_algorithm} with this new subroutine.

-\paragraph{Sampling for the median.} The problem with the random sampling from $\ddSetY{\PntSet}$ done in \ndpAlg, is that though, with good probability, the sampled distance lies near the middle, it does not do so with high probability.
-This is the same problem one is faced when performing the standard basic randomized median selection.
-For median selection one known solution is rather than randomly sampling a pivot, to instead take a sufficiently large random sample, and take the median of the random sample as the pivot.
+\paragraph{Sampling for the median.} The problem with the random sampling from $\ddSetY{\PntSet}$ done in \ndpAlg is that, though with good probability, the sampled distance lies near the middle, it does not do so with high probability.
+This is the same problem one faces when performing the standard basic randomized median selection.
+For median selection, one known solution is rather than randomly sample a pivot, to take a sufficiently large random sample and take the median of the random sample as the pivot.
 This pivot is good with high probability \cite{mr-ra-95}, and it is this result we wish to mimic.